Deploy TheHive with Docker Compose#

 Similar production deployment profiles are available for Cortex.
 See Run Cortex with Docker for details.

-Step 4: Understand the application stack content#
+Step 4: Review the application stack#

 The Docker Compose file deploys the following components: